syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/getting-started.md

 documentation: ug
 ---

-> After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for the Syncfusion PullToRefresh control will no longer be available in the Syncfusion package.
+>**Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for the Syncfusion PullToRefresh control will no longer be available in the Syncfusion package.
 We recommend that users switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
 For a smooth transition, please refer to this migration document.

 # Getting Started with .NET MAUI PullToRefresh